Looking for the best tankless water heater? You’ve come to the right place.

 - Nominal water volume : 0.26 gal / 1.0 l

 Ecosmart is one of the best tankless water heater brands out there.
-They’re a company known for their long tradition of making affordable water heaters, and their electric tankless water heaters line is no exception.
+They’re a company known for their long tradition of making affordable products, and their water heater line is no exception.

-If you don’t want to splurge on the most expensive tankless water heater possible, the Ecosmart ECO 27 is a good choice to consider.
-You pick this unit for less than $500, which is very reasonable for anyone looking for a solid tankless water heater that doesn’t break that bank.
+If you don’t want to splurge on the most expensive product possible, the Ecosmart ECO 27 is a good choice to consider.
+You pick this unit for less than $500, which is very reasonable for anyone looking for a solid one that doesn’t break that bank.

 EcoSmart offers a wide range of energy efficient, electric tankless water heaters from point-of-use (POU) to whole home applications.
-We are particularly fond of the ECO line of electric tankless water heaters.
-These water heaters are very well-engineered.
+We are particularly fond of the ECO line, since these products are very well-engineered.

 The Ecosmart ECO 27 is rated at 27KW at 240 volts.
 Internally, there are three separate 9KW heaters operating in sequence based on demand.
 The ECO 27 is truly self-modulating and will not provide more heat than the load requires.
 It is also equipped with a digital temperature control, that you can use to adjust water temperature to your liking.